 Since 2019, Anna has been shooting the series Tatort in Zürich, in which she plays the protagonist role of investigator Isabelle Grandjean.
 This is the oldest and most popular crime drama TV series currently broadcast in German- speaking countries.
 It is watched every week by around 10 million people.

-She is also working on her first feature film, a dark comedy titled Grave, produced by Cinédokké and co-produced with Finland and Estonia.
-Filming for Grave is scheduled for late 2026 / early 2027.
+She is also developing her first feature film, a dark comedy titled Grave, produced by Cinédokké in co-production with Finland and Estonia.
+The shoot for Grave is scheduled for early 2027